anujdas/sidekiq-hierarchy/README.md

 ![Web UI](img/in_progress_workflow.png?raw=true)

-Disclaimer: Sidekiq-hierarchy supports Sidekiq 3.x, and thus MRI 2.0+ and JRuby; it may work on MRI 1.9, but this configuration is untested as Sidekiq's unit testing support does not extend to it.
+Disclaimer: Sidekiq-hierarchy supports Sidekiq 3.x and 4.x, and thus MRI 2.0+ and JRuby; it may work on MRI 1.9, but this configuration is untested as Sidekiq's unit testing support does not extend to it.

 ## Table of Contents